 Is it just me or is everyone traveling to Europe right now?
 I don't blame them!
 If you've got a trip abroad to Europe in your plans, check out my tips to help make the most of your adventure abroad.

 If you love Europe, consider a semester abroad in Europe!
 You'll call of one these countries home, get to really experience the culture, make a difference plus you'll have vacation time to backpack around to other countries.
 It doesn't get much better than that. get to travel and explore with friends, really experience the culture, and make a difference while you're at it.

-If I could only give you three pieces of advice for your Europe trip they would be it would be a mistake to —
+If I could only give you three pieces of advice for your Europe trip they would be these three things?

 Not Planning Ahead

 A lot of times backpackers love to go wherever the wind takes them — every day is an adventure because you don't know where you'll be tomorrow.
 That's the point of backpacking, right?

 Well, all the cheap hostels were booked up and I went all over the city looking because even the hotels were booked.
 I finally found a room at a nice hotel after searching for hours and paid a pretty penny for it (which was definitely above my backpacker's budget).
 An international trip to Europe is on everyone's travel bucket list which makes it often more crowded, so it's better to book all your needs ahead of time.